Henri Bol: Life and career

 Bol was born and raised in Eindhoven as the eldest son of painter Kees Bol.
 As a young adult he studied at the Design Academy Eindhoven (1960-1964), where his father was a teacher, and for several years, he also attended the Graphic School in Eindhoven.
 He also trained at the Technical College in Roermond where he was taught printing.

 In September 1966, he met Gerrie Klinkenberg, eldest daughter of a police inspector.
 They were married in April 1968.
 In the autumn of 1967 he applied successfully for a job as a creative therapist at the hospital for mental health Huize Padua in Boekel.
 The family lived in Handel.
-In 1972, the "Blaauw Laaken", a grade 1 listed house build in 1604, was acquired in the old fortified town of Heusden.
+In 1972, the "Blaauw Laaken", a Grade I listed house build in 1604, was acquired in the old fortified town of Heusden.

 In the late sixties Bol visited the Museum Arnhem, and became fascinated by Dutch painters Raoul Hynckes, Dick Ket, Pyke Koch and Carel Willink.
 The paintings made by these artists inspired him to focus seriously on painting.
 Soon Bol was given the opportunity to exhibit his work.
 With fellow artists, he showed his paintings at Gemert Castle and at the Old Mill in Thorn.
 In 1973, Bol exhibited his work at the Town Hall of Hilvarenbeek.

 An avid collector, he acquired antiques like furniture, pewter, enamel, (pocket)watches, musical instruments, glassware, china and books.
 Historical objects which served only one purpose, namely to act as subjects in his still lifes.
 Bol was fascinated by their history and beauty.

 In the late 1970s, Bol exhibited in the Old Town Hall of Beek en Donk and at the Philips Leisure Centre in Eindhoven.
 Subsequently, he showed his work at Smelik & Stokking Galleries in The Hague, Gallery Mokum in Amsterdam and Gallery Gogol in Düsseldorf, Germany.
 In 1988, his wife Gerrie Bol-Klinkenberg launched her own Art Gallery "Blaauw Laaken" where Bol exhibited his paintings with great success until he died in 2000.